-As indicated above, the proposed project is estimated to add 286 daily transit person trips, of which 35 are estimated to occur in the p.m. peak hour.
-The project site is served by several local and regional transit lines including Muni lines 12, 14, 14L, 22, 27, 33, and 49, and therefore, the additional p.m. peak hour trips would likely be accommodated on existing routes, and would result in a less-than-significant effect to transit services.
+As indicated above, the proposed project is estimated to add 145 daily transit person trips, of which 15 are estimated to occur in the p.m. peak hour.
+The project site is served by several local and regional transit lines including Muni lines T-Third, 22-Filmore, and 48-Quintara, and therefore, the additional P.M. peak hour trips would likely be accommodated on existing routes, and would result in a less-than-significant effect to transit services.

 The Eastern Neighborhoods Final EIR identified significant and unavoidable cumulative impacts relating to increases in transit ridership due to the change from 2025 No-Project operating conditions for Muni lines 9, 10, 12, 14, 14L, 22, 27, 47, 49 and 67 under all Eastern Neighborhoods rezoning options.
 Mitigation measures proposed to address these impacts related to pursuing enhanced transit funding; conducting transit corridor and service improvements; and increasing transit accessibility, service information and storage/maintenance capabilities for Muni lines in Eastern Neighborhoods.
 Even with mitigation, however, cumulative impacts on the above lines were found to be significant and unavoidable and a Statement of Overriding Considerations with findings was adopted as part of the Eastern Neighborhoods Rezoning and Area Plans approval on January 19, 2009.
 The proposed project would not conflict with the implementation of these mitigation measures, and it is likely the significant and unavoidable cumulative transit conditions would occur with or without the proposed project.
-The proposed project's contribution of 35 p.m. peak hour transit trips would not be a substantial proportion of the overall transit volume generated by Eastern Neighborhood projects, should they be approved.
-Since the proposed project would not contribute significantly to 2025 Cumulative conditions, it would therefore, not have a significant cumulative transit impact.
+The proposed project's contribution of 25 p.m. peak hour transit trips would not be a substantial proportion of the overall transit volume generated by Eastern Neighborhood projects, should the project be approved.
+As a result, the proposed project would have the potential to contribute to a significant impact to 2025 Cumulative conditions identified in the Eastern Neighborhoods EIR.
+However, the proposed project would not result in a project-specific transit impact, therefore, requiring no further project specific analysis.